-- To replace an employee who is on a leave of absence due to a workers' compensation covered injury, Family and Medical Leave Act (FMLA) leave, Military Leave of Absence, or Leave of Absence Without Pay; or - b) When there is an excessive workload that cannot be handled by current staffing levels.

-2) Procedure

-- a) The requesting department has the option of utilizing an approved temporary staffing agency to fill the opening or of utilizing a County employee that is available for temporary reassignment and determined to be qualified to perform the work.
-If utilizing a staffing agency, the department is required to ensure the employee has successfully completed the staffing agency background check PRIOR to allowing the employee to begin work for the County. - b) Department coordinates payment from department's budgeted funds with the staffing agency.

-3) Special Provisions for Drug-Free Workplace Policy
+- a) To replace an employee who is on a leave of absence due to a workers' compensation covered injury, Family and Medical Leave Act (FMLA) leave, Military Leave of Absence, or Leave of Absence Without Pay; or - b) When there is an excessive workload that cannot be handled by current staffing levels. - 2) Procedure - a) The requesting department has the option of utilizing an approved temporary staffing agency to fill the opening or of utilizing a County employee that is available for temporary reassignment and determined to be qualified to perform the work.
+If utilizing a staffing agency, the department is required to ensure the employee has successfully completed the staffing agency background check PRIOR to allowing the employee to begin work for the County. - b) Department coordinates payment from department's budgeted funds with the staffing agency. - c) Individuals retired through the Florida Retirement System (FRS) shall not be employed through a staffing agency to work for the County until a full 12 months has elapsed after retirement. - 3) Special Provisions for Drug-Free Workplace Policy